A Guide to the Porsche Cayenne

 With 240bhp the diesel engine will reach from 0-62mph in 8.3 seconds.
 The in-gear pace impresses as the engine is mated to the smooth Porsche Tiptronic automatic gearbox as standard.

-The S is powered by an 8-cylinder engine with a dry-sump lubrication system and variable valve timing.
+The S is powered by an 8-cylinder engine with variable valve timing.
 The Cayenne is the first V8 engined vehicle that Porsche have produced since the Porsche 928 in1995.

 The Cayenne S' engine produces 385 bhp and 369 ft·lb of torque.
 Acceleration from 0-60 mph is 6.4 seconds and the top speed is 155 miles per hour.